-Good robust safeguarding policies and procedures can help develop a safe environment where risk is minimised and children and young people are able to approach trusted adults and share worries and concerns.
-We believe the best way to protect children and young people is to foster an environment whereby the children or young people are key to shaping practice.
+Good robust safeguarding policies and procedures can help develop a safe environment where risk is minimised and children, young people and adults that may be at risk are able to approach trusted adults and share worries and concerns.
+We believe the best way to protect children, young people and adults is to foster an environment where the people we work with (all ages) are key to shaping practice.